Mandatory Training

 Mandatory Trainings

-• The first training you need to take is called, “Mandatory Abuse Reporting: Adults with Developmental Disabilities.”
-New employees should take this training within one month of being hired.
+- All New Employees should take this training within one month of being hired.
 Employees that have been with us for a year or so should take this training as soon as possible, even if you took it previously.
 The state has made many changes and they expect all DSPs to being trained in current requirements.

-• The rest of the mandatory trainings are called the DSP Core Competency trainings.
+- The rest of the mandatory trainings are called the DSP Core Competency trainings.
 They cover many subjects, and all are required.
-The first one is here: https://ilearn.oregon.gov/ContentDetails.aspx?id=3A7216454AC644DA8C0613BB0ECC0261
+Here is a link to the Core Compentencies:

 Certification

-Both the mandatory abuse course and the core competencies course result in a certificate that you must download or print and forward to your lead DSP.
-If you do not download/ print the certificate, we will not know you have completed the training.
-You must send it to your Lead DSP.
+Both the Mandatory Abuse course and the core competencies courses (100 & 200 Series) result in a certificate that you must download or print and forward to the Main Office Staff, or to the Agency Trainer.
+If you do not download/ print the certificate, we cannot guarantee you have completed the required training mandated by Oregon Law.